Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

-1. Follow the [Multipass documentation](https://shopify.dev/docs/api/multipass) to create a multipass URL and set `return_to` to be the obtained `checkoutUrl`
+1. Follow the [Multipass documentation](https://shopify.dev/docs/api/multipass) to create a Multipass URL and set `return_to` to be the obtained `checkoutUrl`
-2. Provide the multipass URL to `present(checkout:)`
+2. Provide the Multipass URL to `present(checkout:)`

-_Note: above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure multipass keys are kept secret._
+_Note: the above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret._

 #### Shop Pay
-To initialize accelerated Shop Pay checkout, the cart can set a [walletPreference]([url](https://shopify.dev/docs/api/storefront/2023-10/objects/CartBuyerIdentity#field-cartbuyeridentity-walletpreferences)) to 'SHOP_PAY'.
+To initialize accelerated Shop Pay checkout, the cart can set a [walletPreference](https://shopify.dev/docs/api/storefront/latest/mutations/cartBuyerIdentityUpdate#field-cartbuyeridentityinput-walletpreferences) to 'shop_pay'.
 The sign-in state of the buyer is app-local.
-The buyer will be prompted to sign in to their Shop account on first checkout, and their sign-in state will be remembered for future checkout sessions.
+The buyer will be prompted to sign in to their Shop account on their first checkout, and their sign-in state will be remembered for future checkout sessions.

 #### Customer Account API
 We are working on a library to provide buyer sign-in and authentication powered by the [new Customer Account API](https://www.shopify.com/partners/blog/introducing-customer-account-api-for-headless-stores)—stay tuned.